ninj4c0d3r/sshspray/README.md

 # SSH Spray Tool

-A flexible and high-performance SSH spray tool built with `github.com/melbahja/goph`.
+A flexible and high-performance SSH spray and brute-force tool built with `github.com/melbahja/goph`.

 ## Features